Llorenç Gómez: Personal life

 Llorenç was born in Sant Cugat del Vallès but has lived in Torredembarra since he was seven years old.
 He has three sisters, and as of 2019, a total of seven nephews and nieces.
 Ronaldinho was his childhood idol.
 He can speak five languages and can play the guitar.
 He is well known for his exuberance and positive, philosophical outlook towards life.

 He studied to be a "Senior Sports Physical Activities Technician" and holds a UEFA A Licence.
-In addition, Llorenç owns his own sports brand, "Enzo10", and is signed with adidas.
+In addition, Llorenç owns his own sports brand, "Enzo10", and was signed with adidas.

 Llorenç supports RCD Espanyol and received a special reception from club in 2013 after Spain's second-place finish at the World Cup.